 Food storage containers:

-- Food Containers – We like the Pyrex and CorningWare brands, but there are plenty of glass container companies out there.
+- Food Containers – I like the Pyrex and CorningWare brands, but there are plenty of glass container companies out there.

 Want to take it one step further?
 Consider Anthony’s “Anti-Plastics Tea.”
 Blend equal parts fenugreek, mullein leaf, olive leaf, and lemon balm.
 Steep one tablespoon of the herb mixture per cup of hot water for tea.
 You can also check out “Plastic Clear” tea at Reclaim Teas!

-You can find links to the items we’ve mentioned in this post, plus others on our Recommendations page.
+You can find links to the items we’ve mentioned in this post, plus others on my Recommendations page.

 For the littles just beginning to experiment with table food, and/or kids who require some extra assistance, I’d like to take a minute to tap into my SLP (Speech/Language Pathologist) background.
 Here are some tips for more successfully teaching little ones as they begin their exploration of life-giving foods and beverages.